-Skip forward a few millennia to the nineteenth century and we have a pair of parallel historical lines that would eventually bring Ireland two of the most consequential cultural developments in the history of the State.
+Skip forward to the nineteenth century and we have a pair of parallel historical lines that would eventually bring Ireland two of the most consequential cultural developments in the history of the State.
 Those lines took us from a draconian British law that criminalised homosexuality and abortion in all cases, to what The New York Times called the vanguard of social change.
-Marriage equality and a woman’s right to life in pregnancy were made law by popular vote and against the wishes of successive Governments.
-That was also part of an epistemological shift that changed our view of the world.
+Against the wishes of successive Governments and under attack from a well-funded very loud far-right campaign, we nevertheless legalised marriage equality and a woman’s right to life in pregnancy by popular vote.
+That was also an epistemological shift that changed our view of the world.

 The legislation governing both homosexuality and abortion dates from the British Offences Against the Person Acts 1861 and 1868 that criminalised ‘the abominable crime of ‘buggery’ and any attempt by a woman ‘to procure her own miscarriage [or] the miscarriage of any woman’.
 Both were punishable by criminal servitude for life.